Cataract Surgery in Canberra

 What is cataract surgery

 A cataract is the name given to the condition where the natural lens of the eye is not crystal clear.
 Cataract surgery is the procedure of removal of the cloudy natural lens of an eye and replacing it with a plastic artificial lens implant.
-Cataract surgery is performed by an eye surgeon (ophthalmologist).
+It is performed by an eye surgeon (ophthalmologist).

-Cataract surgery is necessary because cataract can cause blurred vision and other vision problems.
+Surgery is necessary because cataract can cause blurred vision and other vision problems.

 Cataract surgery is also known as lens replacement surgery.
 The procedure is painless, and in most cases restore good quality of vision.